Times Tables Mastery: The 4 Step Programme

 Level 3: All the tables up to 10 x 10.

-Everything you require for all three levels is contained within the Student Handbook.
-If your son or daughter is having a great number of problems with tables, the best thing to do is to begin at level 1 or 2 and make sure they know everything at that stage.
+Everything you require for all four levels is contained within the Student Handbook.
+If your children are young or are having problems with tables, the best thing to do is to begin at level 1 or 2 and make sure they know everything at that stage.
 When you think they are ready, simply move up to the next higher level.
-With the 4 Step programme this is all very straightforward and, again, the Parent Handbook explains everything you need to know.
+With the 4 Step programme this is all very straightforward and, again, the Handbook explains everything you need to know.

-So, please download the Parent Handbook and the Student Workbook now and start sorting out those tables problems once and for all.
+So, please download the Teacher/Parent Handbook and the Student Workbook now and start sorting out those tables problems once and for all.